ros2/ros2_documentation/source/Tutorials/Advanced/ROS2-Tracing-Trace-and-Analyze.rst

 Installing and building
 -----------------------

-Install ROS 2 by following the :doc:`installation instructions <../../Installation/Ubuntu-Install-Debians>`.
+Install ROS 2 on Linux by following the :doc:`installation instructions <../../Installation>`.

 .. note::

    This guide should generally work with all supported Linux distributions.
+   However, you might need to adapt some commands.

 Install ``babeltrace`` and ``ros2trace``.